Vrcelj1979/List-of-topics-and-topic-details/README.md

 Dear all,

-Here is my solution of topics and topics details in jinja framework.
+Here is my solution of topics list on main page and topics details in jinja framework.

 Br,
 Slobodan